venkywarriors/C-Shap-Repository/README.md

 #### FIND ELEMENT:
 Find Element is a method in POM to identify the elements in a web page.
 ### What Are Desired Capabilities?
 Desired Capabilities class is a component of the org.openqa.selenium.remote.DesiredCapabilities package.
 It helps Selenium WebDriver set the properties for the browsers.
 Using different capabilities from Desired Capabilities class we can set the properties of browsers.
-For example, the name of the browser, the version of the browser, etc. We use these capabilities as key-value pairs to set them for browsers.
+For example, the name of the browser, the version of the browser, etc. We use these capabilities as key-value pairs to set them for browsers.<br>
+<a href="https://www.guru99.com/desired-capabilities-selenium.html">Desired Capabilities selenium</a>
 ```
 //Accept all certificates Chrome
 DesiredCapabilities capability = DesiredCapabilities.Chrome();